 Physical activity is a crucial part of an overall balanced lifestyle.
 But it is important to use safe and thoughtful execution to help you get the most out of your workouts.
 Not taking the appropriate health and safety precautions can result in you being sidelined and having your goals derailed in the process.
 In the end, this can reduce the likelihood of continuing with exercise as well as lead to disappointment.

 Keep in mind, too, that certain conditions may require modifications, so it is important to speak to a healthcare provider for advice and input.
 Once you have the all-clear, you can work toward an injury-free fitness journey.
 Here you will find tips for preventing injuries and disease as well as managing stress so you can get the most out of your workouts.

 Stretching serves many purposes, first and foremost, aiding in your flexibility and range of motion.
 While you may have heard that stretching can prevent injury, there is not a lot of data to support this claim.
 In one older study, a static stretching routine resulted in significantly fewer incidences of muscle/tendon injury and lower back pain than in a control group, but total injury rates were equal.

 Exercise can aid not only physical well being, but mental health as well.
 By reducing tension, strengthening the mind-body connection, and in many cases, inspiring a sense of calm, different forms of exercise can play a role in stress management.
-Walking, running, and resistance training have all been shown to alleviate symptoms of clinical depression, while some forms of yoga may be a second line of defense for general anxiety disorder.
+Physical exercise also has been shown to alleviate symptoms of clinical depression, while some forms of yoga may be a second line of defense for general anxiety disorder.